/etc/ssh/sshd_config

 client_keys=[str(config.key_path)],

-encryption_algs=["aes256-gcm@openssh.com", "chacha20-poly1305@openssh.com"]
+encryption_algs=["aes256-gcm@openssh.com", "chacha20-poly1305@openssh.com"],

 ) as conn:

-async with conn.open_sftp_client() as sftp:
+async with conn.start_sftp_client() as sftp:

-async with sftp.open(config.remote_path, "rb") as remote:
+async with await sftp.open(config.remote_path, "rb") as remote:

 while True: